MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltdocompletionprocessingwhensafe.md

 </li>
 </ul>
-If IRQL &gt;= DISPATCH_LEVEL, <b>FltDoCompletionProcessingWhenSafe</b> attempts to post the I/O operation to a worker thread.
+If IRQL >= DISPATCH_LEVEL, <b>FltDoCompletionProcessingWhenSafe</b> attempts to post the I/O operation to a worker thread.

 <ul>
 <li><b>FltDoCompletionProcessingWhenSafe </b>calls the <i>SafePostCallback</i> routine from the worker thread.</li>